-Based on surveys and my own point of view below are the top seven things that need to be done to improve your resume for Australian job market, so that you stand out from the rest:
+Based on surveys and my own point of view below are the top seven things that need to be done to improve your resume for the Australian job market so that you stand out from the rest:

 - Use Keywords: This might sound weird but this is necessary, as this can act as one of the filters of selecting a resume.
-There might be skills that you possess, but have not used the right words to get noticed.
-So, research for the right keywords that best describes your experience and use them.
+There might be skills that you possess but have not used the right words to get noticed.
+So, research for the right keywords that best describe your experience and use them.

-- Targeting Job: Many people have vowed that a single resume for all jobs don’t work.
-That is because you might possess number of skills from your entire professional life, but the recruiters might be looking for a specific skill in detail.
-Based on the company needs, you need to highlight more of your particular skill than other skills that you possess.
+- Targeting Job: Many people have vowed that a single resume for all jobs doesn’t work.
+That is because you might possess a number of skills from your entire professional life, but the recruiters might be looking for a specific skill in detail.
+Based on the company’s needs, you need to highlight more of your particular skill than other skills that you possess.
 Basically, you will need more than one resume that highlights your appropriate achievements with respect to the job profile.